mrocklin/blog/_posts/work/2017-04-13-streaming.md

 [2, 6, 12]
 ```

-OK great, so we've accomplished the same result as our infinite iterator,
+We've accomplished the same result as our infinite iterator, except that rather
-except that rather than *pulling* data with `next` we push data through
+than *pulling* data with `next` we push data through with `source.emit`.
+And
-with `source.emit`.
-And we've done all of this at only a 10x slowdown :)
+we've done all of this at only a 10x slowdown over normal Python iteators :)
 (this library takes a few microseconds per element rather than CPython's normal
 100ns overhead).